-EXISTING LAND USE AND CONDITIONS
+EXISTING LAND USES AND BUILDING STOCK

-In 2017 as this plan was prepared, most of the approximately 195 acres in the NMIA is used for industrial purposes (57 percent) with various types of manufacturing, distribution, storage and similar uses.
+Most of the approximately 195 acres in the NMIA is used for industrial purposes (57 percent) with various types of manufacturing, distribution, storage and similar uses.
 Approximately one-third of all parcels are vacant (Table 1), although many are used by adjacent businesses for surface storage.
 Nine vacant parcels totaling 4.4 acres are rights-ofway, with Metro's Springwater Trail accounting for 3.7 acres.

 The project area also includes multiple publicly owned parcels, including the Oregon Liquor Control Commission offices, a TriMet park-and-ride and the Clackamas County Community Corrections Center and Women's Center.
-Fronting the east side of McLoughlin Blvd, the former ODOT offices sit adjacent to approximately eight acres of outdoor storage.
+Fronting the east side of McLoughlin Blvd., the now vacant ODOT offices sit adjacent to approximately eight acres of outdoor storage.

-In 2017, the NMIA contained around 3.4 million square feet of rentable commercial space, supporting approximately 9.5 employees per acre.
+The NMIA currently contains around 3.4 million square feet of rentable commercial space, supporting approximately 9.5 employees per acre.
 Most of this rentable area is classified as industrial space, with the industrial subcategories of distribution and warehousing comprising over 80 percent of the total square footage.
 The remaining rentable area in the NMIA is classified as flex office/industrial, general office and general retail.